 PEDro is the Physical therapy Evidence Database produced by the Center for Evidence- Based Physiotherapy (CEPB), based at the school of Physiotherapy at the University of Sydney, Australia.
 PEDro provides access to abstracts of randomized controlled trials, systematic reviews and evidence-based clinical practice guidelines.
 It is accessible free of charge via the Internet.
 The controlled trials in PEDro are all rated with a methodological quality score, which is useful in terms of enabling users to quickly assess the validity of each trial.

-Coming Soon: PEDro Partnership's DiTA (Diagnostic Test Accuracy) Database [Indexes primary studies of diagnostic test accuracy and systematic reviews of diagnostic test accuracy studies related to physiotherapy practice.
+NEW: PEDro Partnership's DiTA (Diagnostic Test Accuracy) Database [Indexes primary studies of diagnostic test accuracy and systematic reviews of diagnostic test accuracy studies related to physiotherapy practice.
 For each indexed study or review, DiTA provides citation details, abstracts and links to full-text.]

 PubMed, a service of the National Library of Medicine, includes over 14 million citations for biomedical articles back to the 1950's.
 These citations are from MEDLINE and additional life science journals.
 PubMed includes links to many sites providing full text articles and other related resources.

 CINAHL with Full Text provides selected full text access to over 300 journals, out of more than 2,700 journals indexed.
 The CINAHL (Cumulative Index to Nursing and Allied Health) database covers the fields of nursing and allied health and contains more than 1,000,000 records dating back to 1982.
 CINAHL with Full Text also contains full text of legal cases, clinical innovations, critical paths, drug records, research instruments and clinical trials.
 (Source: vendor website.)